system76/docs/content/setup-face-recognition.md

 ```

 This will show you all video inputs you have on your system.
-Now, we need to test what of them work for you.
+Now, we need to test which of them work for you.
 For that, we can use `ffplay` command.
 Use it as such:

 ```bash